 "Unity in Purpose, Equity in Assessments"

-Guided by Oregon State law and admin rule, we promise fairness, consistency, and equity in appraisals and assessment of Wheeler County Property.
+Guided by Oregon State law and administrative rule, we strive for fairness, consistency, and equity in appraisals and assessment of Wheeler County property.

 The County Assessor's office does not provide public boundary lines; determine property zoning; provide easement information, well and septic information; or perform name changes for real property, this is done as a result of property record documentation in the Clerk's office.